mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Draw a realistic circuit model for a resistor.
 What are the parastics and where do they come from?
 - What are some common resistor values?
 - What are some common resistor packages and sizes?
+- What are some common failure modes of a resistor?
+- What are pullup/pulldown resistors?
+How do you spec them?

 ## Capacitors
 - Draw the symbol for a capacitor.
 - What is capacitance?
 - What is a dielectric?
 - How does a capacitor behave when initially excited and at DC steady-state?
+- What is an inductors impedance at DC vs infinitely high frequency?
+Plot this behavior.
-- Draw a realistic circuit model for a capacitor.
+-Draw a realistic circuit model for a capacitor.
 What are the parastics and where do they come from?
 - What is a capacitor's self resonant frequency?
-- Build a LPF/HPF using a single capacitor.
 - What's a bypass/decoupling capacitor?
 What about a bulk capacitor?
 What's the difference?
+- What is an AC coupling capacitor?
+- What sort of signals can capacitors pass through and block?
+What sort of filter behavior is this?
+- Build a LPF/HPF using a single capacitor.
+- What are some common failure modes of a capacitor?

 ## Inductors
 - Draw the symbol for an inductor.
 - What is inductance?
 - How does an inductor behave when initially excited and at DC steady-state?
+- What is an inductors impedance at DC vs infinitely high frequency?
+Plot this behavior.
 - What happens when an inductor saturates?
 - Draw a realistic circuit model for an inductor.
 What are the parastics and where do they come from?
 - What do cores do on inductors?
 - What are typical core materials?
 - What are the main loss mechanisms of an inductor?
 Where do they arise from?
 - What is ACR?
 Where does it arise from and how is it impacted by frequency?
+- What sort of signals can inductors pass through and block?
+What sort of filter behavior is this?
 - Build a LPF/HPF using a single inductor.
+- What are some common failure modes of an inductor?

 # Semiconductor Devices
 ## Device Physics